Ethical Failures of Role Models

 Far less entertaining but no less hypocritical is the conduct of Dean Del Mastro.
 A member of Canada’s House of Commons, Del Mastro was convicted in 2014 of fraudulently financing his election campaign.
 He was also the Conservative Party spokesman on parliamentary ethics before his resignation.

 The shenanigans of Donald Trump’s presidency shows a lowering of the standards of behaviour previously thought not possible.
-After seven months in office, The New York Times listed all his false or misleading claims and logged 1,057 of them.
+After three years in office, The Washington Post listed all his false or misleading claims and logged 15,500 of them.

 No doubt there are many religious leaders who are people of outstanding moral probity; sadly there are many others who are not.